daily word - reformation

 Add new comment

-daily word - plan for action
+daily word - popular?

 Dale Cresap's picture